alexanderzimmermann/HookFramework/Docs/languages/en/help/svn.listener.introduction.rst

 user, the commit message and the data that was commited, like directories and files.

-(user, message) or the items of a commit.
+While the Info listener is called only once, the Object listener is called for each file in a commit if there are files.

-Therefore listeners are distinguished between a commit info listener (InfoAbstract) and commit object listener (ObjectAbstract).
+Therefore listeners are distinguished between a commit :doc:`info listener <svn.listener.info>` (AbstractInfo) and commit :doc:`object listener <svn.listener.object>` (AbstractObject).